 - Without leadership commitment (an essential criterion for ISO 27001 compliance), the best-laid information security plans have been proven to fail.

-- ISO 27001 compliance means the company is constantly reviewing and updating its ISMS in line with changes to the threat environment and business developments.
+- ISO 27001 compliance means the organization is constantly reviewing and updating its ISMS in line with changes to the threat environment and business developments.

 - Without an effective management system, controls are often left in isolation, becoming redundant and dysfunctional.

-- Obtaining certification to ISO 27001 helps the business to get an external, expert assessment of the efficacy of its information security plans, thereby making sure that the measures it has implemented are working.
+- Obtaining certification to ISO 27001 helps the organization get an external, expert assessment of the efficacy of its information security plans, thereby making sure that the measures it has implemented are working.

 GDPR compliance with ISO 27001

-Ignoring or failing to fully comply with the GDPR could be costly for your organisation.
-An ISO 27001-aligned ISMS can help you achieve GDPR compliance in a cost effective manner.
+Ignoring or failing to fully comply with the GDPR could be costly for your organization.
+An ISO 27001-aligned ISMS can help you achieve GDPR compliance in a cost-effective manner.
 Download our free green paper to learn more about how ISO 27001 can aid your journey to compliance.